Castlevania: Dawn of Sorrow: Release

 In Japan, the game sold over 15,000 units in its first week, acquiring the number ten slot in software sales.
 The game sold over 164,000 copies in the first three months after its release in the United States.
 The game was re-released in Japan in June 2006, and later in North America during 2007 as part of the "Konami the Best" line.
+In 2024, Dawn of Sorrow was re-released as part of the Castlevania Dominus Collection for the Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S platforms alongside Castlevania: Portrait of Ruin, Castlevania: Order of Ecclesia, and Haunted Castle Revisited.
+Famitsu writer Nishikawa commented that the compilation was a great deal and praised the features that the development company, M2, added.
+In describing the included titles, Nishikawa noted Dawn of Sorrow for its popular extra modes and described it as a stand-out title in the series.
+Ollie Reynolds of Nintendo Life also praised the compilation, calling Dawn of Sorrow and the other two Castlevania DS games the "peak" of the franchise.

 Reception

 Dawn of Sorrow has received critical acclaim from many video game publications, with several hailing it as the best Nintendo DS game of 2005.
 Japanese gaming publication Famitsu gave it a 33 out of 40 score.
 Many reviewers noted that despite being highly similar to Aria of Sorrow, it managed to define itself as a standalone title.
 GameSpot commented that Dawn of Sorrow succeeded in continuing 2D games as a definite genre, and it "keeps that flame burning as bright as ever".
 GameSpot also considered it for the accolade of best Nintendo DS game of 2005, with the prize ultimately going to Mario Kart DS.
 Editors at IGN awarded Dawn of Sorrow the prize of best adventure game on the DS for 2005.

 The gameplay, and the Tactical Soul system in particular, received praise from reviewers.
 The sheer depth of the abilities of the numerous souls found in the game was lauded, and IGN believed the ability to have two customizable "profiles" of different abilities was "an extremely handy idea".
 The relative difficulty of the game and its length was also brought into question, with GameSpot noting that the game could be finished in five hours and "is fairly easy as far as Castlevania games go".